lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 5. A and B do not overlap, B before A

-If a.start $\leq$ b.start, only 1, 2 and 3 are possible from the above
+If A.start $\leq$ B.start, only 1, 2 and 3 are possible from the above
 scenarios.
 Our goal is to merge the intervals whenever they overlap.
-If we only need to count the number of merges, ex. the number of rooms needed for a schedule of meetings, then we can deconstruct start and end times and sort them independently.
-Using two pointers we increment a counter if multiple start times are encountered before end times are.

 For unweighted job scheduling, see the greedy programming section.
 For weighted job scheduling, see dynamic programming.